-Minors (under age 18) traveling internationally without both parents may be required to present a Letter of Consent signed by any/all non-traveling parents.
+Minors (under age 18) traveling internationally without one or both parents may be required to present a letter of consent signed by any/all non-traveling parents.
 Please visit the U.S. Department of State website at http://travel.state.gov "This indicates a link to an external site that may not meet accessibility guidelines." for country-specific information.

 It is strongly recommended for minors (under age 18) traveling without a parent or legal guardian to carry a letter of consent that is signed by the non-traveling parent(s).